English coffeehouses in the 17th and 18th centuries: The Enlightenment

-In regard to English coffeehouses, there is contention among historians as to the extent to which coffeehouses should be considered within the public sphere of the Enlightenment.
-Dorinda Outram places English coffeehouses within an intellectual public sphere, focusing on the transfusion of enlightened ideas.
-She justifies her placement of English coffeehouses within an 'intellectual public sphere' by naming them "commercial operations, open to all who could pay and thus provided ways in which many different social strata could be exposed to the same ideas."
-She also argues that enlightened ideas were transfused through print culture, a culture that became open to larger number of individuals after the 'reading revolution' at the end of the 18th century.
-According to Outram, as English coffeehouses offered various forms of print items, such as newspapers, journals and some of the latest books, they are to be considered within the public sphere of the Enlightenment.
-Historian James Van Horn Melton offers another perspective and places English coffeehouses within a more political public sphere of the Enlightenment.
+Dorinda Outram places English coffeehouses within an "intellectual public sphere", focusing on the diffusion of enlightened ideas.
+She justifies this by naming them "commercial operations, open to all who could pay and thus [providing] ways in which many different social strata could be exposed to the same ideas".
+She also argues that enlightened ideas were diffused through print culture, open to more people after the "reading revolution" at the end of the 18th century.
+The historian James Van Horn Melton places English coffeehouses within a more political public sphere of the Enlightenment.
 According to Melton, English coffeehouses were "born in an age of revolution, restoration, and bitter party rivalries.
-(They) provided public space at a time when political action and debate had begun to spill beyond the institutions that had traditionally contained them."
-He uses the fact that Harrington's "arch republican" Rota club met within an early London coffeehouse to discuss political issues as evidence that English coffeehouses were depicted as centres of "religious and political dissent."
-He also offers evidence that different political groups used the popularity of coffeehouses for their own political ends: Puritans encouraged coffeehouse popularity because proprietors forbade the consumption of alcohol within their establishment, whereas royalist critics associated coffeehouses with incessant and unwarranted political talk by common subjects.
+[They] provided public space at a time when political action and debate had begun to spill beyond the institutions that had traditionally contained them."
+He uses the fact that Harrington's "arch republican" Rota club met within an early London coffeehouse to discuss political issues as evidence that English coffeehouses were depicted as centres of "religious and political dissent".
+He also shows that different political groups used the popularity of coffeehouses for their own political ends: Puritans encouraged coffeehouse popularity because proprietors forbade the consumption of alcohol there, whereas royalist critics associated coffeehouses with incessant and unwarranted political talk by common subjects.